 The experience would be quite a fearful one and cause someone living it to feel even more alienated.
 This character’s world is described as “coming to bits”.
 The tiny parts of life that one could hold onto are slipping away.
 Their current home is turning against them.

 In the final stanza, the speaker describes “you” experiencing a moment where all understanding disappears.
 The world has been full of so much pressure and the main character is overwhelmed by everything.
-At this moment they are unable to understand coins in their hands, the markings no longer make sense.
+At this moment they are unable to understand the coins in their hands, and the markings no longer make sense.
 It is as if the world is fading away and getting harder and harder to understand.

 The same thing is happening to language in the following lines.
 “You” are now “point[ing] at fruit,” having forgotten the names.
 The loss goes further into everyday language.
 “You” are unable to understand what others are saying.